nguyensjsu/fa22-202-spartans/Journal/Hardik- journal.md

 TRYING:

 - Trying to add timer using in the game using Observer pattern
+- Trying to toggle simple pane and advanced pane using Strategy pattern

 What tasks are blocked waiting on another team member?
 - N/A